 When you are ready, you can copy the files between buckets by typing:

 rclone sync spaces-sfo2:source-space spaces-nyc3:destination-space

 Assuming everything went well,

-rclone will begin copying objects between the two Spaces.
+rclone will begin copying objects between the two buckets.

-Note: If you hadn’t previously created the destination Space in the specified region,
+Note: If you hadn’t previously created the destination bucket in the specified region,

 rclone will attempt to create one for you with the given name.
 This will fail if the name provided is already being used by another account or if the name doesn’t meet the naming requirements for DigitalOcean Spaces (lowercase letters, numbers, and dashes only).